robang74/redfishos/Olf0/README.md

 For further information always search first at

 - The [SailfishOS Forum (FSO)](https://forum.sailfishos.org/), Jolla's current community platform (since 2020-07-09)

-- [Together@Jolla.Com (TJC)](https://together.jolla.com/questions/), Jolla's old community platform<br />
+- [Together@Jolla.Com (TJC)](https://together.jolla.com/questions/), Jolla's old community platform
  Mind that the Askbot release running TJC has a [couple of flaws](https://together.jolla.com/question/168694/update-askbot-running-tjc-to-a-more-recent-version/).
 E.g., Askbot's search function returns many seemingly unrelated *results*, though the search *suggestions* (i.e., in its JavaScript-based drop-down list) are quite spot on although usually sorted from old (at the top) to new (at the bottom)!

 - [Jolla's Zendesk instance](https://jolla.zendesk.com/)

 - Community documentation: e.g., https://github.com/sailfishos-community/awesome-sailfishos

 - [Talk@Maemo.Org (TMO)](https://talk.maemo.org/)

 - The "[SailfishOS cheat sheet](https://sailfishos.org/wiki/Sailfish_OS_Cheat_Sheet)"

 - [Developer documentation (link list)](https://together.jolla.com/question/7008/looking-for-sailfishnemomer-system-documentation-i-am-lost/?answer=222262#post-id-222262)

 For issues with a device using a paid license, you may open a [Zendesk support request](https://jolla.zendesk.com/) **after** having exhausted searching aforementioned sources of information and including everything relevant you found and have tried.

 Have fun with SailfishOS on your Xperia!

-P.S.: The [original repository for this guide](https://gitlab.com/Olf0/sailfishX) is here at Gitlab.com and it is also [rendered better here](https://gitlab.com/Olf0/sailfishX#guide-installing-sailfishx-on-xperias) (e.g., its formatting, especially enumerations across paragraphs) than [at TJC](https://together.jolla.com/question/222126/guide-installing-sailfish-x-on-xperias/) (except for the uncommon TOC markup and how the line spacings in this footer and TOC are rendered without some trickery).<br />
+P.S.: The [original repository for this guide](https://gitlab.com/Olf0/sailfishX) is here at Gitlab.com and it is also [rendered better here](https://gitlab.com/Olf0/sailfishX#guide-installing-sailfishx-on-xperias) (e.g., its formatting, especially enumerations across paragraphs) than [at TJC](https://together.jolla.com/question/222126/guide-installing-sailfish-x-on-xperias/) (except for the uncommon TOC markup and how the line spacings in this footer and TOC are rendered without some trickery).

-Furthermore, the version at TJC became outdated, because TJC was set to "read only" at the end of 2020, thus that version there cannot be updated anymore.<br />
+Furthermore, the version at TJC became outdated, because TJC was set to "read only" at the end of 2020, thus that version there cannot be updated anymore.

 Hence the canonical URL for this guide is https://gitlab.com/Olf0/sailfishX#guide-installing-sailfishx-on-xperias